Andriy852/SentimentAnalysis/README.md

 ## Data
 The data for this project can be found at this [link](https://www.kaggle.com/datasets/kazanova/sentiment140/data).

-To run the notebooks, install the following dependencies:

 ## Technologies Used

 - **Python**: Programming language used for the project.